peterHeuz/RLab-PolPol/README.md

 ### Assumptions
 - HTML formatting tags are ignored (e.g.`<p>` ,`<a href ..>...</a>`) and the raw text of the article is used

+### Ideas for Improvements
+- use domain name of article as feature